garrandall/popular-music-data/tracks/feenin--jodeci.md

 For a drop of your time
 Cause you're the girl without a doubt
 You know you got me strung out
-And i need you more
+And I need you more
 And more
 Cause you are my joy